Version Control with Git#

 sudo apt install git-extras

-This include the git-ignore utility, which comes in handy when you have files that you don’t actually want to push to the remote branch (such as temporary files).
+This includes the git-ignore utility, which comes in handy when you have files that you do not actually want to push to the remote branch (such as temporary files).

 ##Setting up global configurations for Git